lesego-m/ng-weather-app/README.md

 - Tests using Jasmine
 - User feedback when data is being fetched from API (eg, spinner)
 - Remove error message when user starts to type in search field again
+- Add error messages for when a user enters numbers in the search form

 ### Medium Priority
 - Typeahead on search feature to enhance user experience